by Jeremy H • October 20, 2022

-Some of the most innovative and profitable microservices examples amongst enterprises companies in the world – like Amazon, Netflix, Uber, and Etsy – attribute their IT initiatives’ enormous success in part to the adoption of microservices.
-Over time these enterprises dismantled their monolithic applications and refactored them into microservices-based architectures to quickly achieve scaling advantages, greater business agility, and unimaginable profits.
+Some of the most innovative and profitable microservices architecture examples among enterprise companies in the world — like Amazon, Netflix, Uber, and Etsy — attribute their IT initiatives’ enormous success in part to the adoption of microservices.
+Over time these enterprises dismantled their monolithic applications.
+They then refactored them into microservices-based architectures to quickly achieve scaling advantages, greater business agility, and unimaginable profits.

 In this article, we’ll explore the microservices journeys of these wildly successful enterprises.
 But first, let’s look at the general circumstances that inspire enterprises to use microservices in the first place.